Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 postdocs and friends, for their input.
 I thank many extraordinary mentors that I have had, in particular Clemens Broger ($^\dagger 2017$), Martin Ebeling, Ulrich Certa, Manfred Kansy, and Fabian Birzele.
-I also thank Milad Adibi, Roland Schmucki, Gregor Sturm, Tony Kam-Thong, and Diana Marek for criticism and feedback.
+I also thank Milad Adibi, Roland Schmucki, Gregor Sturm, Tony Kam-Thong, Diana Marek, Ekaterina Breous-Nystrom, and Petar Scepanovic for criticism and feedback.
 I thank the members of the Bioinformatics and Exploratory Data Analysis team for their help, support, and feedback.*

 *The assay states my personal opinions, not those of F. Hoffmann-La Roche Ltd.*